sabre1041/openshift-internal-roadshow/exercises/02-docker.md

 You will see output similar to the following:

-    imagestreams/guestbook
-    deploymentconfigs/guestbook
-    services/guestbook
+    --> Found Docker image a49fe18 (16 months old) from Docker Hub for "kubernetes/guestbook"
+        * An image stream will be created as "guestbook:latest" that will track this image
+        * This image will be deployed in deployment config "guestbook"
+        * Port 3000/tcp will be load balanced by service "guestbook" --> Creating resources with label app=guestbook ...
+        ImageStream "guestbook" created
+        DeploymentConfig "guestbook" created
-    Service "guestbook" created at 172.30.208.199 with port mappings 3000.
+        Service "guestbook" created
+    --> Success
         Run 'oc status' to view your app.

 Pretty easy, huh?